Connecting degree and polarity: An artificial language learning study: Dataset and measures

 \ex. {\tt well, actually, now, but, however, still, so, why, anyway, sure}

 \ex. {\tt yes, oh, sir, absolutely, god, damn, remember, wow, seriously, man}

-Finally, we reverse the process and, in turn, use these particles to produce a degree score for degree modifiers.
-For each of the sentences in the 10k dataset, we modify it to get 20 sentences like the following (where {\sc prt} ranges over the 20 particles in \LLast and \Last):
+Finally, we reverse the process and now use these particles to produce a degree score for degree modifiers.
+For each of the 10k sentences, we modify it to get 20 sentences like the following (where {\sc prt} ranges over the 20 particles in \LLast and \Last):

 \ex. {\tt Is the question difficult? \textsc{prt}, it is [MASK] difficult.}